easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

   /Users/fgeorgatos/.local/easybuild/software/bzip2/1.0.6/bin/bzip2

 .. tip:: All easyconfig file names' suffixes are ``.eb`` and follow format ``<name>-<version>-<toolchain>-<versionsuffix>``;
-         this is a crucial design aspect, since the dependency resolution mechanism (introduced below) relies upon this feature and permits very complicated builds, sitting upon composite toolchains, to be described in high detail.
+         this is a crucial design aspect, since the dependency resolution mechanism (introduced below) relies upon this convention.

-.. tip:: You may wish to modify ``$EASYBUILD_PREFIX`` in order to redefine the build/install/source path prefix to be used; default value is: ``$HOME/.local/easybuild``
+.. tip:: You may wish the modify the installation prefix (e.g., using ``--prefix`` or by defining ``$EASYBUILD_PREFIX``), in order to redefine the build/install/source path prefix to be used; default value is: ``$HOME/.local/easybuild``

 Using only command line options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~